BY GEMA ALAVA, APRIL 2022

 Mooney would talk about battlefields, Weiner about storms and big waves in the ocean, Ryman about being in the right light.
 And I understood what they meant.
 If I believe in my own potential, regardless of pandemics, or cultural or financial crises, it is thanks to them.
 When Ryman died I concentrated on my project HEXAGONS, which focuses on how artists can persevere even in the most extreme conditions.

 Mooney, Weiner and Ryman had at their homes installations of my golden shirts.
-Weiner had his shirt placed above his working table.
-Mooney talked about living hanging by a thread.
+Weiner had his shirt placed above his working table, Ryman in the dinning room, Mooney talked about living hanging by a thread and had a row of shirts pinned to a wall.
 What’s important is asking questions, not answering them, they used to say.

 It is in their memory that I keep working while leaving space for interpretation, and searching for artists who believe in the power of their own potential.
 Because artists supporting artists is the essence of Culture.